DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/continued.md

 "The Last Battlefield Between You and I, or Perhaps the Beginning of the World’s Holy War"

-This is heroic fantasy story about clash between young swordsman and witch heroine.
+This is a heroic fantasy story about clash between young swordsman and witch heroine.
 The main hero and heroine are mortal enemies, so what is going to happen to them? - This is the main theme of this work.
 There have been only two volumes published so it should be easy to pick up.
-As "Naze Boku" it was quite well received, and it is a story that I want to continue working on together with Naze Boku.
+Same as "Naze Boku" it was quite well received, and it is a story that I want to continue working on together with Naze Boku.
 It would make me glad if you'd go to pick it at your book store.
-And exactly month later, on 17th November, 3 Volume is going to be published, so timing is perfect to pick it up!
+And exactly one month later, on 17th November, 3 Volume is going to be published, so timing is perfect to pick it up!

 Well then, there are not much pages left.
 At last allow me to use this opportunity to express my gratitude.